TA-Softies/ta-wiki/guides/misc/noload-setup.md

 2. At the login screen, you should now see the customized NoLoAD login interface instead of the standard macOS login screen.

 3. To test domain authentication:
-   - Select "Other" if you don't see a list of domain users
-   - Enter your domain username in the format `username@TECHLAB` or `TECHLAB\username`
+   - Enter your domain username in one of the following formats:
+      - username@techlab.apiit.edu.my
+      - or simply username (the domain has already been configured in the configuration file)
    - Enter your domain password
    - Click the "Log In" button or press Return

+{: .note }
+Domain accounts logged into the Mac will remain stored locally on the machine, even after logout—just like on Windows.
+These accounts will persist until manually deleted.

 {: .note-title }
 > **Troubleshooting**